cinole/cinole/README.md

 ## <img src="https://i.imgur.com/g4uAchW.gif" width="30" /> ABOUT ME
 💬 Ask me anything: <a href="https://chillwithsu.com/">chillwithsu.com</a>
 ## Quote of the day:
-<em>&quot;If you put yourself in a position where you have to stretch outside your comfort zone, then you are forced to expand your consciousness.&quot;</em> <br>
+<em>&quot;Your task is not to seek for love, but merely to seek and find all the barriers within yourself that you have built against it.&quot;</em> <br>
-— Unknown
+— Rumi

 ⚡ Fun fact: <em><strong>No pain, no gain</strong></em>